learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 grep: lookbehind assertion is not fixed length
 ```

 Some of the variable length **positive** lookbehind cases can be simulated by using `\K` as a suffix to the pattern that is needed as lookbehind assertion.
 Similar to lookarounds, any matching text up to `\K` will not be part of output.
-Most, if not all of the time, you can use `\K` and avoid using positive lookbehind altogether.
+Most, but not all of the time, you can use `\K` and avoid using positive lookbehind altogether.

 ```bash
 $ # extract digits that follow =